 On February 10, 2011, the Company announced that following receipt of the Complete Response letter from the United States Food and Drug Administration ("FDA") regarding the new drug application ("NDA") for AFREZZA, it implemented a restructuring to streamline operations, reduce operating expenses, extend the cash runway and focus its resources on securing the FDA's approval of the NDA for AFREZZA.
 In connection with the restructuring, the Company reduced its total workforce by approximately 41% to 257 employees.
-The Company recorded charges of approximately \$6.7 million for employee severance and other related termination benefits and recognized a liability of \$6.7 million in February, which approximates fair value.
-The Company expects to complete the previously announced workforce reduction in the second quarter of 2011, at which point the Company expects to substantially pay the remainder of the obligation.
+The Company recorded charges of approximately \$6.7 million for employee severance and other related termination benefits and recognized a liability of \$6.7 million in February, which approximated fair value.

+eduction

-Reduction Restructuring Balance, February 11, 2011 \$ 6,659 Cash payments (2,799) Restructuring Balance, March 31, 2011 \$ 3,860
+Restructuring Balance, February 11, 2011 \$ 6,659

+Cash payments (5,482)

+Adjustment (287)

+Restructuring Balance, June 30, 2011 \$ 890